alvmarrod/yfinance-api/README.md

 ## Development

-- The project doesn't use yfinance `CachedSession`, as it has been tested and did not work as expected.
+- The project doesn't use `yfinance` `CachedSession`, as it has been tested and did not work as expected.
 - To counter this issue, we have implemented some `caching` mechanisms to avoid excessive requests to Yahoo Finance.
 - Calculations for financial metrics are implemented in `app.py`.

+## FAQ / Troubleshooting

+- Q: The service was working fine, and suddenly it has stopped retrieving the data!
+What can I do?
+  - A: Most probably, if nothing else changed, `Yahoo Finance` updates broke the current `yfinance` version that you are using.
+Go to the [requirements.txt](requirements.txt) file and update the version of `yfinance`, which is fixed to the latest one available.
+Do not forget to install the new dependency version or re-build your docker image, before running your service again.

 ## Version

-Find the version of the API in the [version.py](version.py) file.
+Find the version of the API in the [version.txt](version.txt) file.

 ## License